Sonolus/wiki-engine-specs/docs/overview.md

 These UI options are always available and allow engines to adjust UI based on players' input.

-## Data
+## Play Data

-Engine data is the brain of an engine.
+Engine play data is the brain of an engine in play mode.

-Engine data consists of archetypes, scripts, nodes, and buckets.
+Engine play data consists of skin, effect, particle, archetypes, nodes, and buckets.

 ### Skin